-These equation are known as Reynolds Average Navier Stokes Equation.
-We have an additional term in the right most corner.
-It’s unit is same as the unit of stress hence it is know as Reynolds Stress.
-We can see the expanded form of Reynolds Stress term.
+These equations are known as Reynolds Average Navier Stokes Equation.
+We have an additional term in the right-most corner.
+Its unit is same as the unit of stress hence it is known as Reynolds Stress.
+We can see the expanded form of the Reynolds Stress term.

 We can write Reynolds Stress term in a Matrix Form.

 Off Diagonal Terms are known as Shear Stresses.

 Originally we have 9 unknowns – 3 diagonal and 6 off-diagonal elements.
 But, The Reynolds stress tensor matric is symmetric.
 This means, Three terms that appear above the diagonal elements are the same as the three terms that appear below the diagonal element.
 Hence, The total number of unknowns is actually six i.e. 3 along the diagonal and 3 off-diagonal.

 This is another way of writing the RANS equation as shown above.
 On LHS we have total acceleration written in averaged quantity.
 On RHS we have pressure gradient term, the laminar contribution of stress, and turbulence contribution of stress.
 The main task in Turbulence Modelling is to model these additional stress terms.
 Turbulence flow exhibits random fluctuation both in time and space.
 So it is difficult to predict those fluctuations.
 But, a Statistical way of dealing is possible.

 Replacing the Reynolds stresses with an appropriate quantity that can be modeled mathematically is known as Turbulence Modelling.